Paul Jausions: Abbaye Saint-Pierre de Solesmes

 On October 26, 1854, he was authorized to enter the Benedictine Abbey Saint-Pierre de Solesmes as a novice.
 The abbot of the monastery, Dom Prosper Guéranger, who wanted the restoration of the ancient and authentic liturgy, gave him his prints of the chant during the celebration of the Holy Week at the Vatican in 1856:

-Paul Jausions entered his profession 29 September 1856 and was ordained a priest on 18 December 1858.
+Paul Jausions entered his profession on 29 September 1856 and was ordained a priest on 18 December 1858.

 His first missions

-Then in 1859 he was given the task of giving conferences on Gregorian chant and especially on the nature of the tonic accent and his role in the performance of the chant to the monks of Solesmes and the hosts of passage.
+Then in 1859, he was given the task of giving conferences on Gregorian chant especially on the nature of the tonic accent and his role in the performance of the chant to the monks of Solesmes and the hosts of passage.
 In later years, therefore, Paul Jausions focused intensively on the interpretation and emphasis on Gregorian chant, in which he concentrated mainly on studies.
-It is likely that Dom Jausions was studying the Scriptores ecclesiastici de musica sacra potissimum by Martin Gerbert, that the abbey had owned since 1844, thanks to the canon of the Le Mans Cathedral, Augustin Gontier, a friend of Dom Guéranger and instructor of the chant of this abbey.
+Dom Jausions was likely studying the Scriptores ecclesiastici de musica sacra potissimum by Martin Gerbert, that the abbey had owned since 1844, thanks to the canon of the Le Mans Cathedral, Augustin Gontier, a friend of Dom Guéranger and instructor of the chant of this abbey.

 In order that the work of Dom Jausions be actually advanced, the Abbot of Solesmes invited another monk who was able to study the ancient liturgical chant, Dom Joseph Pothier.
 The latter arrived at Solesmes on 1 February 1859.

 According to the opinion of his abbot, Dom Jausions began to copy the ancient manuscripts, around 1859.
 What is certain is the copy made in 1860 of the English processional of St. Edith of Wilton, from the thirteenth to the fourteenth centuries, called processionnal de Rollington in the old Solesmes.

 He was notably instructed by Dom Guéranger to prepare "the first draft of our monastic chant", realized a few years later, as Directorium chori.
 In this purpose, he was sent to the Roman Catholic Diocese of Le Mans to see many old song books.
 Through thick and thin, he succeeded in finding those that he was concerned with.
 The Bishop of Le Mans authorized him, in fact, to take to Solesmes a precious manuscript of the Roman gradual from Maine, provided that the duration did not exceed six months and that Dom Jausions gave him a receipt.
 When he was at Le Mans, he and canon Gontier were deeply discussing the topic of liturgical chant, for the first time on 23 September 1860, then from 16 October to 5 November.